hashicorp/terraform-provider-azurerm/website/docs/r/stream_analytics_output_cosmosdb.html.markdown

 In addition to the Arguments listed above - the following Attributes are exported:

-* `id` - The ID of the Stream Analytics Output CosmosDB.
+* `id` - The ID of the Stream Analytics Output for CosmosDB.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

-* `create` - (Defaults to 30 minutes) Used when creating the Stream Analytics.
+* `create` - (Defaults to 30 minutes) Used when creating the Stream Analytics Output for CosmosDB.
-* `read` - (Defaults to 5 minutes) Used when retrieving the Stream Analytics.
+* `read` - (Defaults to 5 minutes) Used when retrieving the Stream Analytics Output for CosmosDB.
-* `update` - (Defaults to 30 minutes) Used when updating the Stream Analytics.
+* `update` - (Defaults to 30 minutes) Used when updating the Stream Analytics Output for CosmosDB.
-* `delete` - (Defaults to 30 minutes) Used when deleting the Stream Analytics.
+* `delete` - (Defaults to 30 minutes) Used when deleting the Stream Analytics Output for CosmosDB.

 ## Import

-Stream Analytics Output to CosmosDB can be imported using the `resource id`, e.g.
+Stream Analytics Outputs for CosmosDB can be imported using the `resource id`, e.g.

 ```shell
 terraform import azurerm_stream_analytics_output_cosmosdb.example /subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/group1/providers/Microsoft.StreamAnalytics/streamingjobs/job1/outputs/output1